 Stroll Pearl Street

 If the Flatirons are Boulder’s pride and joy, Pearl Street is its heart and soul.
 With four brick-paved blocks closed to traffic, this open-air promenade has the energy of a European plaza, lined with dining and shopping, great for people-watching and catching street performances.

 Go for a Hike or Nature Walk

 Put your feet to a trail for some nature therapy and adventure.
 Two gentle but spectacularly scenic trails are available at Wonderland Lake or Bobolink Trailhead.
-If you would like more of a workout, head to Realization Point (be prepared for a short but steep and winding drive up Flagstaff Road) and try Range View or Boy Scout trails.
+If you want more of a workout, head to Realization Point (be prepared for a short but steep and winding drive up Flagstaff Road) and try Range View or Boy Scout trails.

 Museum of Boulder

 If your student’s going to be here for a few years, wouldn’t it be nice to know more about the city they’ll call home?
-The Museum of Boulder tells Boulder’s story with the most fascinating multimedia exhibits.
+The Museum of Boulder tells Boulder’s story with fascinating multimedia exhibits.
 The museum has spacious galleries, a maker's workshop and a rooftop that's perfect for photo ops in front of the Flatirons.